Take the stress out of travelling with your bike!

 The key areas of the bike to focus on are those that become worn over time and may require replacement.
 Luckily, all of these areas can be esaily assessed for wear and condition through a visual inspection, and rectified with some basic tools.

 It’s surprising how quickly your chain becomes worn if you’re riding regularly.
 It’s good to replace a chain before it gets totally worn out so as to prevent wearing your cassette and chain rings, which are expensive to replace.
-Check out our guide below regards checking for chain wear to help you assess whether it’s time for a change.
+Check out our above below regards checking for chain wear to help you assess whether it’s time for a change.
 If you need to change your chain, you can easily do so with either or both (depending on the type of chain you have) of our chain pliers and chain tool.

 Like your chain, tyres become worn very quickly and easily, particularly in the winter.
 Give your tyres a check for any large holes and gashes, and for the level of wear in the tread, and replace them if needs be.
 We’d generally recommend changing your tyres to brand new ones if you’re going on a special biking trip – you can always keep the old pair and use them when you get home again!
 Check out our Pre-Ride Checks video below (skip to 2:15) for advice on how to gauge your tyres’ condition.